Living with Tourette Syndrome: what is it like?

 The early symptoms of Tourette syndrome are typically noticed first in childhood, with the average onset between the ages of three and nine years.
 Tourette syndrome occurs in people from all ethnic groups; males are affected about three to four times more often than females.

 200,000 Americans are estimated to have the most severe form of Tourette syndrome.
-As many as one in 100 exhibits milder and less complex symptoms such as chronic motor or vocal tics.
+As many as one in 100 exhibits milder and fewer complex symptoms such as chronic motor or vocal tics.

-Cheryl-Lynette Gilmore is an aspiring author from Merritt, British Columbia, Canada.
+Cheryl-Lynette Gilmore, the author of "Living with Tourette Syndrome," is an aspiring author from Merritt, British Columbia, Canada.